Tochemey/NetCore8583/readme.md

 The fields in the message are numbered from 1 to 64.
 Field 1 is the secondary bitmap, if present.
 The secondary bitmap allows for the message to have fields from 65 to 128.

-You can for more information; Wikipedia has [a very good article](http://en.wikipedia.org/wiki/ISO_8583) on the whole specification.
+Wikipedia has [a very good article](http://en.wikipedia.org/wiki/ISO_8583) on the whole specification.

 ## Usage